How many different microbes share our bodies?

-Since the human microbiome is a dynamic living structure, it fluctuates with time and conditions but original microbiota reemerges when conditions resume normal.
-An excellent example of this is of gut microbiota, which is quickly altered by alterations in diet yet there is a resumption of original colonies once diet changes are reversed.
+Since the human microbiome is a dynamic living structure, it fluctuates with time and conditions but the original microbiota reemerges when conditions resume normal.
+An excellent example of this is gut microbiota, which is quickly altered by alterations in diet yet there is a resumption of original colonies once diet changes are reversed.
 Similarly, the transit time of food through the gastroenteric system affects biofilm formation within it, leading to either a stronger or weaker digestive system.

 Lungs which were previously considered almost sterile have now been discovered to contain over 128 species of bacteria, by a team of scientists at imperial college London.
 Every square meter of our lungs is home to 2000 microbes at any given time.

 So how do we identify a person’s microbiome?

 Trying to figure out the number of species or the number of foreign organisms on and around us is futile.
 The human microbiome should be approached from a qualitative rather than a quantitative point of view.
 Simply seeing the abundance gives us a limited view of the advantages of our microbial population.
 More information needs to integrate regarding the functioning of each gene in the combined ecosystem.

 A successful example of this is in the vaginal microbiome, where there is relative stability as compared to other sites.
 The common presence of lactobacilli helps lower pH which helps prevent the invasion of bacteria from distant sites, the stability of type, and abundance of microbes is also seen during menstruation and pregnancy.

 So, how many species of microorganisms live on us?